knick-knack/knick-knack/doc/concept.md

 ### Template folder
 All templates reside in a specific folder, that can be passed to knick-knack as a command line argument.
 When not given it assumes that the templates are located under ~/.knick-knack.

+### Generation Process

+### Variable substitution
+The files in a template may contain variables for substitution during the generation.
+It's possible to use variables in file names, too.
+We decided to use the [Mustache](http://mustache.github.io/) templating library for parsing the files.